matejsarlija/matejsarlija/README.md

 - 📫 matejsarlija1@gmail.com

-~ I look for value, wherever it can be found.
+~ "I look for value, wherever it can be found."

+- Building an 📱 Android app using agents.